A fleeting burst of pain slams your chest, and a terrifying two-word combination — HEART ATTACK — immediately enters your thoughts.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-These symptoms may signal a heart attack, or myocardial infarction.
-Immediate treatment is essential to save heart muscle.
+Lasting and unrelenting pain in these areas may signal a heart attack, or myocardial infarction, says Dr. Rimmerman.
+Call 911 to seek immediate treatment to save heart muscle.

 Symptoms that suggest another problem

 More often than not, chest pain does not signal a heart attack.
 A study of emergency room visits found that less than 6% of patients arriving with chest pain had a life-threatening heart issue.

 Here are some examples of chest pain that usually doesn’t result in a heart attack diagnosis.

 You’re sitting at the kitchen table sipping coffee when chest pain strikes like a lightning bolt.
 It’s sudden, swift and stabbing.
 The feeling — which many compare to getting an electrical shock — lasts only an attention-grabbing moment.